sateeshperi/2019-DCG-UNR/git_lesson.md

 ## Options in Git

 The name of the software you're running is __git__, and you can use commands in a similar fashion as what you've learning in __bash__.
-The syntax here is:
+The syntax of git commands is:

 ```
 git verb options